rawphp-framework/rawphp-docs/docs/cookbook/database-eloquent.md

 ```

 ## Import the enabled ORM(s) into your model
-ere is a sample model setup in `app/Models/User.php`
+Here is a sample model setup in `app/Models/User.php`
 ```
 <?php
 namespace App\Models;